Heating Element Care & Maintenance for Impulse Heat Sealers

 - Remove the top PTFE fabric cover that protects the element.

-- Remove and inspect the bottom PTFE fabric bottom cover that separates the element from the aluminum bar.
+- Remove and inspect the bottom PTFE fabric cover that separates the element from the aluminum bar.
 If damaged, replace.

-- Wipe a thin coating of silicone release agent on to the bottom cover.
+- Wipe a thin coating of silicone release agent onto the bottom cover.

-- Apply a thin coating of silicone release agent on to the heating element.
+- Apply a thin coating of silicone release agent onto the heating element.

 - Replace the top PTFE fabric cover that protects the element.

-For heating elements with end assemblies:
+For heating elements with external assemblies:

 - Unplug the wire leads from their sockets.